SUMMARY OF SIGNIFICANT ACCOUNTING POLICIES

 The Company follows ASC 730-10, “Research and Development,” and expenses research and development costs when incurred.
 Accordingly, third-party research and development costs, including designing, prototyping and testing of product, are expensed when the contracted work has been performed or milestone results have been achieved.
 Indirect costs are allocated based on percentage usage related to the research and development.
-Research and development costs of $0 and $15,000 were incurred for the three months ended March 31, 2020 and 2019, respectively, and are included in operating expenses on the accompanying unaudited condensed consolidated statements of operations.
+Research and development costs of $0 and $26,975 were incurred for the six months ended June 30, 2020 and 2019, respectively, and $0 and $11,975 were incurred for the three months ended June 30, 2020 and 2019, respectively, which are included in operating expenses on the accompanying unaudited condensed consolidated statements of operations.

 The Company applies ASC 720 “Other Expenses” to account for advertising related costs.
-Pursuant to ASC 720-35-25-1, the Company expenses the advertising costs when the first time the advertising takes place.
-Advertising costs were $57,050 and $50,531 for the three months ended March 31, 2020 and 2019, respectively, and are included in selling and marketing expenses on the accompanying unaudited condensed consolidated statement of operations.
+Pursuant to ASC 720-35-25-1, the Company expenses the advertising costs the first time the advertising takes place.
+Advertising costs were $61,133 and $238,154 for the six months ended June 30, 2020 and 2019, respectively, and $4,083 and $187,623 for the three months ended June 30, 2020 and 2019, respectively, which are included in selling and marketing expenses on the accompanying unaudited condensed consolidated statement of operations.

 Shipping and Handling Costs

 The Company accounts for shipping and handling fees in accordance with ASC 606.
 The amounts charged to customers for shipping products are recognized as revenues and the related costs of shipping products are classified in selling and marketing expenses as incurred.
-Shipping costs included in selling and marketing expenses were $16,588 and $548 for the three months ended March 31, 2020 and 2019, respectively.
+Shipping costs included in selling and marketing expenses were $20,152 and $1,959 for the six months ended June 30, 2020 and 2019, respectively, and $3,564 and $1,411 for the three months ended June 30, 2020 and 2019, respectively.